whattyu/website.github.io/_posts/discord_experiments.md

 date: "2022-04-27"
 ---

 If you want to try things that discord does that are not yet published you need to do a few things.
-In this post we'll show how to unblock the "Experiment" tab and how to download the development version of Discord (no canary).
+In this post we'll show how to unblock the "Experiment" tab and how to download the development version of Discord (no canary but you can use canary).

 # Download development version of Discord
 When we want to try the latest unreleased stuff, we need a different client than Canary.
 These things come to canary later.